foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/hardware_requirement.rst

   #define WF_HOTSPOT_PASSWD             "qazwsxedc"

 The IP address settings should be adjusted according to your hotspot settings.
-  * For example, if your hotspot IP address is 192.168.1.1, your WiFi hotspot name is "synopsys", and password is "12345678", change the settings as shown below.
+  * For example, if your hotspot IP address is 192.168.1.1, your WiFi hotspot name is "myhotspot", and password is "12345678", change the settings as shown below.
 Make sure the IP address (WF_IPADDR_x) doesn't conflict with other WiFi devices in the same network.

   .. code-block:: c